 The police department may hold your property as evidence in the case.
 In some cases, it can be photographed and returned to you by the police.
 In this case, the District Attorney may ask you to bring the property to court with you later for use in the trial.
 Please remember that sometimes items must be held as evidence for trial and it may take some time before it can be returned to you.

 Bail is used to ensure the defendant’s appearance in court.
 Bail is set by a Magisterial District Judge at the time of the preliminary arraignment or preliminary hearing.
 The seriousness of the crime is only one of the factors considered when setting bail.
 Also considered is the status of the defendant’s employment, family, age, residence and any other factors relevant to the defendant’s release when money, property or bond is posted for bail.
 If bail is not posted, the defendant will remain in custody until able to post bail.

 A.R.D. stands for Accelerated Rehabilitative Disposition.
 Cases involving less serious offenses and defendants with very little or no criminal record are routinely placed in the A.R.D. program.
 Defendants placed into the program must agree to a probationary sentence with conditions imposed by the judge such as restitution to the victim.
-Please refer to the Accelerated Rehabilitative Disposition link on the left.

 Yes.
 The Statewide Automated Victim Information and Notification System (SAVIN) is a program that is available to tell victims and witnesses if a defendant is released from incarceration on bail, work release, or parole.
 The program can also inform you if the defendant has escaped from jail.
 To register for SAVIN please follow the link provided in the "Helpful Links" page.